 How To Use Chicken Liver Pate in Your Child’s Diet

 From 6 to 12 months old: Offer sliced, sautéed liver for baby to eat as finger food, or blend cooked liver with breast milk, formula, or cream and spread on baby crackers or thin, low sodium rice cakes.

 From 12 to 18 months old: Continue to make a liver spread for thin rice cakes and offer thinly sliced cooked liver as a finger food.
 If your baby’s pincer grasp (where the thumb and pointer finger meet) has developed, move on to bite-size pieces of liver.

 From 18 to 24 months old: At this age your baby will take great interest in practicing with a fork, so you can also offer small, bite-size pieces of liver to spear on a fork.

 How to Prepare Chicken Liver Pate

 - 4 tablespoons coconut oil

 - 2 cloves garlic, chopped

 - 1 small shallot, chopped

 - 1 tablespoon fresh thyme

-- Place 2 tablespoons of coconut oil into a pan on medium heat.
+- Place two tablespoons of coconut oil into a pan on medium heat.
 Add apple slices and allspice and cook until soft.
-Add garlic and shallot and cook for 3 minutes.
+Add the garlic and shallot and cook for three minutes.

-- Add liver, thyme, and 2 more tablespoons of coconut oil to the pan.
-Cook until liver is pink inside and no longer raw.
+- Add the liver, thyme, and two more tablespoons of coconut oil to the pan.
+Cook until the liver is pink inside and no longer raw.

 - Pour everything into a blender.
 Blend until smooth.
 Store in small jars.